MattiasSeth/inlamningsuppgift/documents/notebook.md

 2022-05-19:
 Decided to store the whole graph in a adjacencylist instead of storing all smaller graphs in a lot of adjacencylists because I got nowhere trying to figure out how to do it.
 So now I have one big adjacencylist with all the vertices and all the edges.
 What’s left is finding the number of components of G with at least three vertices and the cliques.

+2022-05-20:
+Made a dfs function for the graph.

+2022-05-21:
+Continued with the component problem by using my code from the dfs function to make a new improved dfs function which also collects and count vertices.
+Spent a couple of hours on this but always got the wrong result so I went back to the first dfs function and noticed that I made mistake in a for loop.
+I corrected the mistake and got back to the components again.
+Eventually I got the right result on 2 smaller test files.